kenhkan/angular-curve/README.md

 ### `grunt production`

 Run server as if it is in production.
-The opinionated angular-curve assumes production will be a [Harp app](harp.io).
+It assumes production will be a [Harp app](harp.io).

 ### `grunt release`